pydantic/pydantic-settings/docs/index.md

 subcommands must be a valid type derived from either a pydantic `BaseModel` or pydantic.dataclasses `dataclass`.

 Parsed subcommands can be retrieved from model instances using the `get_subcommand` function.
-If a subcommand is required, use the `is_required` flag to raise an error if no subcommand is found.
+If a subcommand is not required, set the `is_required` flag to `False` to disable raising an error if no subcommand is found.

 !!! note
     CLI settings subcommands are limited to a single subparser per model.
 In other words, all subcommands for a model